TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

     Just fetch records from the selected language as given by `$TSFE->sys_language_content`.
 No overlay will happen, no fetching of the records from the default language.
 This boils down to "free mode" language handling.
     Records without a default language parent are included.
 * `mixed`:
     Fetch records from the default language and overlay them with translations.
-If a record is not translated the default language will be used.
+If a record is not translated, the default language will be used.
 * `on with floating`:
     Fetch records from the default language and overlay them with translations.
-If some record is not translated it will not be shown.
+If a record is not translated, it will not be shown.
     Records without a default language parent are included.

 **Replaced calls:**